scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 108

+Soylent for lunch today, but then went out for dinner because I was meeting with friends.

+### Day 109

 Had a starbucks breakfast sandwich for breakfast.
 Good stuff.
 Then soylent for lunch and dinner.
 Though I had a cookie later on in the day after visiting a friend at work.